rmdhfz/struct/README.md

 # struct
-Store and display information using data structure
+Store and display information using data structure written in C++